chenashkenazi/phone_book/README.md

 ```bash
 git clone https://github.com/chenashkenazi/phone_book.git
 ```
-Make sure [docker desktop](https://www.docker.com/products/docker-desktop/) in Installed on your computer, or anything that runs docker engine.
+Make sure [docker desktop](https://www.docker.com/products/docker-desktop/) in Installed on your computer, or that you have another environment that can run Docker Engine.

 Then run the docker compose command: